codepath/android_guides/Drawables.md

 <img src="http://i.imgur.com/JHVsslP.png" width="450" alt="9patch" />

-NinePatch are images that have a "9" in the name such as `button_background.9.png` which signifies that this is a stretchable image.
+NinePatch are images that have a `9.png` file extension signifies that this is a stretchable PNG image.
 The file is no different from a normal PNG file except that you will add thin black lines to indicate the vertical and horizontal "stretchable" and "fill" areas for the image.
-Android only knows that it's a 9-patch file by the filename extension!
+Android will not show these guide lines, which are used to determine how the image should be rendered.

 An example of a 9-patch image is embedded below (left is the 9patch graphic, right is an example of use in an app):